+Given the GPBO scaling problem discussed earlier, we now ask how it would perform under a reduced budget. \textbf{Results.} Table~\ref{tab:reduced_budget_baselines} summarizes the results under a fixed budget of 60 objective evaluations. \sol{} consistently outperforms GPBO across all six task–target instances in both final TVD and runtime.
+On VQE, \sol{} achieves $0.403 \pm 0.048$ compared to $0.410 \pm 0.091$ for GPBO while reducing runtime from $114$ s to $24.8$ s.
+Across the three RQCs, \sol{} improves TVD while reducing runtime from roughly $76$–$109$ s to $24$–$27$ s.
+On the QSP targets, \sol{} again outperforms GPBO in both fidelity and runtime.
+Overall, \sol{} outperforms GPBO even in the reduced-budget setting.

-\subsection{Application Evaluation: QSP and VQE (Q4)}
+\subsection{Application Evaluation: QSP and VQE (Q5)}

-We evaluate \sol{} on application-relevant workloads executed on IBM’s \texttt{ibm\_nazca} quantum computer.
-We compare against BQSKit across three metrics: (1) fidelity measured as TVD between hardware and ideal simulation, (2) circuit complexity (depth and two-qubit gate count), and (3) synthesis runtime. \textbf{Results.} On real hardware, \sol{} reduced output error by up to 59\% compared to BQSKit (e.g., $0.12$ vs. $0.28$ for VQE), reduced two-qubit gate counts by 61\%, and shortened circuit depth by 78\%.
+We next evaluate \sol{} on application-relevant workloads executed on IBM’s \texttt{ibm\_nazca} quantum computer.
+This hardware study is complementary to the reduced-budget simulator baselines above and compares \sol{} against BQSKit across three metrics: (1) fidelity measured as TVD between hardware and ideal simulation, (2) circuit complexity (depth and two-qubit gate count), and (3) synthesis runtime.

+\textbf{Results.} On real hardware, \sol{} reduced output error by up to 59\% compared to BQSKit (e.g., $0.12$ vs. $0.28$ for VQE), reduced two-qubit gate counts by 61\%, and shortened circuit depth by 78\%.
 These hardware-level improvements follow from surrogate-guided tuning of a fixed-depth ansatz, which ensures stable convergence and consistent circuit size.
 BQSKit, in contrast, produced variable-depth circuits with inconsistent fidelity. \sol{} also exhibited lower variance across runs on QSP tasks (0.02 vs. 0.06 standard deviation).
 While \sol{} incurred approximately $1.5\times$ higher classical runtime, this overhead was predictable, purely classical, and offset by fidelity gains and noise robustness.
-Importantly, trusted reference statistics were only required for VQE tasks and could be amortized across repeated uses of the prepared state, making the approach practical for near-term workloads.
+Importantly, trusted reference statistics were required only for VQE tasks and could be amortized across repeated uses of the distribution, making the approach practical in the near term.